 Despite having prepared and served several hundered Party Wall Awards over his career, James has only had 5 Awards appealed, all of which were dismissed with the court ultimately upholding his Awards in their entirety.
-The judgments, as handed down, in each of these cases are provided below.
-Also provided below is the approved judgment in The Queen on the application of Farrs Lane Developments Limited v Bristol Magistrates' Court and James McAllister EWHC 982 which proceeded by way of Judicial Review in the High Court where James was an Interested Party.
+The handed down judgments* in each of these cases are provided below.
+Also provided below is the approved judgment* in The Queen on the application of Farrs Lane Developments Limited v Bristol Magistrates' Court and James McAllister EWHC 982 which proceeded by way of Judicial Review in the High Court where James was an Interested Party.

 Ahmed v Patel